Cooking with Lapsang Souchong

 For those unfamiliar with it, lapsang souchong is a black tea that’s smoked instead of using typical tea drying techniques.
 Traditionally, it is dried in bamboo baskets over a wet pine fire, which gives it an aroma much like sitting near a campfire.
 A couple of my pipe smoking friends have compared it to a Latakia tobacco.
 It’s also one of the primary types of tea used in the Russian Caravan blend.
 I know.
 Lapsang souchong sounds like a very strange tea — and I’ll confess it’s not your run-of-the-mill Lipton.

 I was visiting another tea shop and chatting with the owner earlier this year.
 As I was buying some lapsang souchong to drink, she asked if I’d tried using it as a rub.
 That, by golly, got my mind spinning.
-Since then, my wife and I have tried variations on several different kinds of fish.
+Since then, my wife and I have tried variations on several different kinds of meats and fish — and on meatballs, too!

 Give this recipe a try, and let me know what you think.
 If you tweak it for your taste, please share that, too.
 I used the Cascade Smokehouse from our tea bar for this.